cardouken/UNAS-Pro-fan-control/README.md

 ### UNAS Monitor Service
 See [unas_monitor/README.md](unas_monitor/README.md) for details on:
-- Configuring monitored metrics
+- What metrics are monitored and published
-- MQTT sensor setup
+- MQTT sensor configuration
-- Home Assistant configuration
+- Home Assistant setup and device organization
-- Adding new metrics (SMART health, drive hours, etc.)
+- Extending with additional metrics
-- Viewing logs
+- Troubleshooting

 ### Fan Control Service
 See [fan_control/README.md](fan_control/README.md) for details on: